Last Updated on January 4, 2023

 WHY?
 Your body first uses stored glycogen as energy when you exercise.
 After glycogen is burned up, the body will start burning excess body fat for fuel.
 It takes approx. 20 minutes for the body to burn through glycogen before it can start burning fat.

 Eating immediately before a workout overloads glycogen stores.
 That means if you eat right before your workout, you’re more likely to burn food as fuel for energy, not your unwanted fat.
 Eating before exercise is better suited to fuel long-duration (hours +) workouts or if you’re training for a race or competition, not fat loss workouts.

 What to Do Instead: Eat a balanced meal 1-2 hours before and after your workout.
-This ensure you’ll recover properly, prevents fatigue, and will keep your metabolism boosted.
-It’ll also helps ensure that you’re burning the mostly fat for energy while you workout, not food.
-Staying hydrated before and during your workouts, helps to because it prevents dehydrations and ‘false’ hunger.
+This ensures you’ll recover properly, prevents fatigue, and will keep your metabolism boosted.
+It also helps ensure that you’re burning the most fat for energy while you workout, not food.
+Staying hydrated before and during your workouts, helps to because it prevents dehydration and ‘false’ hunger.
 Dehydration and thirst is often confused for hunger.
 You can learn more about what to eat to boost metabolism, burn fat, and to recover during workouts in all of my fitness programs.

 Fitness Tip #9: Stop Doing Workouts that are too hard